public interface Environment

 from the command line that should suddenly be invoked in GUI framework without

-redirecting the default channels System.in
+redirecting the default channels System.in and

-instance or to store such instances
+To obtain an Environment instance or to store such instances

-use the class EnvironmentProvider
+use the class EnvironmentProvider:

 Environment env = EnvironmentProvider.getEnvironment(this);

-Modifier and Type | Method and Description |
+| Modifier and Type | Method and Description |

 java.io.PrintStream |